chadpalmer/django_api_sample/README.md

 ```
 pip install -r requirements.txt
 ```
-At this point, you should be ready to run the app locally, but running the following command.
+At this point, you should be ready to run the app locally, by running the following command.
 ```
 python manage.py runserver
 ```